 A Director may at any time, and any one officer, on the request of a Director, must, convene a meeting of the Directors.

-Electronic Attendance
+Meeting Attendance

-A meeting of the Directors may be held by means of a conference telephone call or other means by which all the Directors agree to participate in that manner and those participating can hear each other.
+A meeting of the Directors may be held by means of a conference telephone call Electronic Means, or other means by which all the Directors agree to participate in that manner and those participating can hear each other.
 A person participating in a meeting in such a manner shall be deemed to be present at the meeting.

 Waiver of Notice by Absent Director